 Using Antibiotics Safely

 Antibiotics are important medicines.
 In many cases, they start to work within a few days and get people “back to normal” in a couple more.
 They work because they’re picked for each patient by the doctor: the chosen antibiotic matches with the type of infection and bacteria, and the patient’s health.

 Potential Side Effects of Using Antibiotics

 Medicines like antibiotics can have side effects.
-Mild discomforts are common, and do not mean you are allergic to them.
-If symptoms persist after finishing the antibiotics, or if you develop a rash or severe diarrhea, see your doctor right away.
+Mild discomforts such as upset stomach or loose stools are common, and do not mean you are allergic to them.
+If symptoms persist after finishing the antibiotics, or if you develop a rash or severe diarrhea, see your health-care provider right away.